20tab/UnrealEnginePython/README.md

 actor = self.uobject.get_owner()
 ```

-The following example implements the third person official blueprint as a python component:
+The following example implements the third person official blueprint as a python component in non-evented way (this is an anti-pattern in unreal engine, see below for the evented-based approach):

 ```py
 import unreal_engine as ue